-Major steps Steps Responsibilities Relevance for Terms of Reference When the step is part of ToR When the step is part of ToR Preparing the evaluation Revisit the RDP intervention logic Evaluation experts within the Ministry of Agriculture (e.g. Evaluation Unit) and/or evaluators.
-Revisiting the RDP intervention logic is not part of the terms of reference if the evaluation experts within the Ministry of Agriculture have the capacity to review the relevance and coherence of the intervention logic, e.g. with the help of a research institute, and, in case of NRN, the experts and/or the NSU have the capacity to formulate the NRN intervention logic.
-This step is part of the terms of reference if the "in house" evaluation experts/NSUs do not have internal capacity to conduct this step.
-Link intervention logic to evaluation elements Managing authorities are responsible for defining all programme-specific elements mentioned in the RDP, its Evaluation plan or in other internal evaluation planning documents.
-In case of CEQ and common indicators, the EU legal acts, EC working documents and guidelines must be taken into consideration when using the common evaluation elements.
-Evaluation experts/evaluators can define the PSEQ and programme-specific indicators and discuss them with the managing authorities.
-New programme-specific evaluation elements are designed when The definition of evaluation elements (EQ, judgment criteria and indicators) is not part of the terms of reference if programme authorities or "in house evaluation experts" fully understand all terms used in the working documents mentioned in "Further reading", in the RDP's evaluation plan, internal evaluation planning documents or other relevant documents.
-This step is part of the terms of reference if the evaluation elements have to be completed and defined after the intervention logic appraisal (additional programme specific elements).
+Major steps Steps Responsibilities Relevance for the Terms of Reference · When the step is not part of the ToR When the step is part of the ToR Preparing the evaluation Revisit the RDP intervention logic Evaluation experts within the Ministry of Agriculture (e.g. Evaluation Unit) and/or evaluators.
+Revisiting the RDP intervention logic is not part of the Terms of Reference if the evaluation experts within the Ministry of Agriculture have the capacity to review the relevance and coherence of the intervention logic, e.g. with the help of a research institute, and, in cases were the NRN, the experts and/or the NSU have the capacity to formulate the NRN intervention logic.
+This step is part of the Terms of Reference if the "in house" evaluation experts/NSUs do not have internal capacity to conduct this step.
+Link intervention logic to the evaluation elements Managing authorities are responsible for defining all programme-specific elements mentioned in the RDP, its evaluation plan or in other internal evaluation planning documents.
+In the case of the CEQs and common indicators, the EU legal acts, EC working documents and guidelines must be taken into consideration when using the common evaluation elements.
+Evaluation experts/evaluators can define the PSEQs and programme-specific indicators and discuss them with the Managing Authorities.
+New programme-specific evaluation elements are designed when The definition of the evaluation elements (EQ, judgment criteria and indicators) is not part of the Terms of Reference if programme authorities or "in house evaluation experts" fully understand all terms used in the working documents mentioned in "Further reading", in the RDP's evaluation plan, internal evaluation planning documents or other relevant documents.
+This step is part of the Terms of Reference if the evaluation elements have to be completed and defined after the intervention logic appraisal (additional programme specific elements).

-Major steps Steps Responsibilities Relevance for Terms of Reference When the step is part of ToR When the step is part of ToR those presented in the RDP are not sufficient to capture all programme effects or assess all evaluation topics.
-Check consistency of evaluation questions and indicators with RDP intervention logic Evaluation experts within the Ministry of Agriculture (e.g. Evaluation Unit) and/or Evaluators Checking consistency between evaluation elements and RDP intervention logic is not part of the terms of reference if the evaluation experts within the Ministry of Agriculture have the necessary capacity to assess the consistency of the intervention logic with CEQ and PSEQ and indicators and if all PSEQ and indicators are already developed and defined, This step is part of the terms of reference in case the programme- specific evaluation elements are not properly developed or defined, or if the "in house" evaluation experts do not have the necessary capacity to conduct this step and define programme specific elements if needed.
-Develop RDP specific evaluation elements Managing authorities with the support of "in house" evaluation experts may define PSEQ and indicators in the RDP design stage and include them in the Evaluation Plan and Indicator Plan.
-They may also define programme-specific evaluation elements at later stages during the programme implementation, at the occasion of a newly identified evaluation need or topic, which cannot be covered by common or existing PSEQ.
-Evaluators may define other PSEQ and indicators, in case of: Inconsistency between the RDP intervention logic and common and programme- specific elements, or This step is always part of the terms of reference
+Major steps Steps Responsibilities Relevance for the Terms of Reference • When the step is not part of the ToR When the step is part of the ToR those presented in the RDP are not sufficient to capture all programme effects or assess all evaluation topics.
+Check the consistency of the evaluation questions and indicators with RDP intervention logic Evaluation experts within the Ministry of Agriculture (e.g. Evaluation Unit) and/or Evaluators Checking consistency between evaluation elements and the RDP's intervention logic is not part of the Terms of Reference if the evaluation experts within the Ministry of Agriculture have the necessary capacity to assess the consistency of the intervention logic with the CEQs and PSEQs and indicators and if all PSEQs and indicators are already developed and defined, This step is part of the Terms of Reference in case the programme-specific evaluation elements are not properly developed or defined, or if the "in house" evaluation experts do not have the necessary capacity to conduct this step and define programme specific elements if needed.
+Develop RDP specific evaluation elements Managing authorities with the support of "in house" evaluation experts may define PSEQs and indicators in the RDP's design stage and include them in the evaluation plan and Indicator Plan.
+They may also define programme-specific evaluation elements at later stages during the programme implementation, at the occasion of a newly identified evaluation need or topic, which cannot be covered by the common or existing PSEQs.
+This step is always part of the Terms of Reference